nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 Pre- In- and Post-Order methods describe your data logic:

-- Pre = Before: Get Value, Traverse Left, then Traverse Right.
+- Pre = Before: Get Value, Traverse Left, then Traverse Right => Root value will be returned FIRST.
-- Post = After: Traverse Left, then Traverse Right, then Get Value.
+- In = Middle: Traverse Left, Get Value, then Traverse Right => Root value will be returned in the MIDDLE.
-- In = Middle: Traverse Left, Get Value, then Traverse Right.
+- Post = After: Traverse Left, then Traverse Right, then Get Value => Root value will be returned LAST.

 ## Footer